webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Needs-No-Weapon.md

 ---
 aliases:
-  - Needs No Weapon
+- "Needs No Weapon"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Striker-Combat
-title: Needs No Weapon
-collection: Foci
-kind: Compendium
 ---

 ## Needs No Weapon
 Powerful punches, kicks, elbows, knees, and full body movements are all the weapons you need.